hbctraining/variant_analysis/lessons/02_fastqc.md

 ### Per Base Sequence Content

 The next plot is showing the sequence content across the reads.
 The x-axis is the position in the read and the y-axis is the percent of each base.
 The red line is percent Thymine, the blue line is percent cytosine, green is percent Adenine and yellow is percent guanine, Ideally, you should see pretty flat lines free from spikes, but the beginning (~10 bases) can often be a bit bumpy due to primer bias.
 We can see this primer bias in our samples and the effect appears quite small.
-If you know the expected GC content of your sample, this could also be a place that you could check that your smaple is in the range of what you would be expecting.
+If you know the expected GC content of your sample, this could also be a place that you could check that your sample is in the range of what you would be expecting.

 <p align="center">
 <img src="../img/syn3_normal_per_base_sequence_content.png" width="800">